 EVGA Geforce Gtx 1050 Ti SC 4Gb

-The GTX 1050 ti is the successor of GTX 1050 and is 20% faster.
+The GTX 1050 ti is the successor of GTX 1050 and is 20% faster and a cheap GPU.
 Most of the specs are same but Cuda core, memory size and clocks are different.
 But they are based on the same Pascal architecture and belong to the same entry level family.
 It’s a very good card for the price you pay as it’s an intermediate between GTX1050 and Rx 470.
 Although Rx 470 is much faster, I feel that Nvidia has filled in the gap between the $110 and $170 price range by introducing a $130 card.

 The EVGA SC Edition is very compact and can be fit into any case.
 So for compact gaming PC’s this budget mid end card is a very good choice and will be best for budget gaming builds with a small mini Itx case too.
 As this is factory overclocked, you will get a small boost in performance as compared to the other brands like Zotac.

 The RX 470 4gb is one of the Rx series cards which falls in between the RX 460 and RX 480.
 This card features 4gb of VRAM as well as 8gb of VRAM but the cost of that with 8gb VRAM right now goes up as high as the 4gb version of RX 480.
 So, this one makes a perfect graphics card for the money under $200 and makes a strong position in this list.